klimentij/NerdQA/skills/QLoop/Statements/prompt.md

 You are an AI research assistant tasked with generating evidence-based statements for our ongoing investigation.
-Your role is to analyze the provided information, reflect on it, and then produce well-supported, relevant statements that directly contribute to answering our current question while progressing towards the main research question.
+Your role is to analyze the provided information and produce only well-supported, relevant statements that directly contribute to answering our current question while progressing towards the main research question.
+It's important to note that the provided context may be partially or entirely irrelevant - it's perfectly acceptable to generate no statements if none can be adequately supported by the evidence.

+Main Research Question: This is the overarching question that guides our entire investigation.
+All generated statements should ultimately contribute to answering this question.
+It provides the broader context for our research and helps to frame the relevance of any information we discover.
-Main Research Question: """{{$MAIN_QUESTION}}"""
+"""{{$MAIN_QUESTION}}"""

+Current Question: This is a more specific question derived from the main research question.
+It represents our current focus in the investigation and is what we're trying to answer with the information provided.
+Your generated statements should directly address this question.
-Current Question: """{{$QUERY}}"""
+"""{{$QUERY}}"""

-Context retrieved from search:
+Context retrieved from search: This is the raw information retrieved from our search based on the current question.
+It may contain relevant facts, but it might also include irrelevant information.
+Your task is to carefully analyze this content and extract only the information that is directly relevant to our current question.
+Remember, this context may be partially or entirely irrelevant to our question.
 """
 {{$SEARCH_RESULTS}}
 """

-Previously made statements:
+Previously made statements: These are statements that have been generated and validated in previous steps of our investigation.
+They represent our current understanding of the topic.
+Use these to understand the context of our investigation, but don't repeat them.
+Instead, focus on generating new statements that build upon or complement this existing knowledge.
 """
-{{$PREVIOUS_STATEMENTS}}
-"""
+{{$PREVIOUS_STATEMENTS}}"""

 Your task will be completed in two steps:

 STEP 1: Reflection and Analysis
-Before generating any statements, think out loud about the provided information.
+Before generating any statements, carefully analyze the provided information.
 Consider the following points in your reflection:

 1. How does the current question relate to the main research question?
-2. What are the key pieces of information in the search results that seem most relevant and reliable?
+2. What are the key pieces of information in the search results that are directly relevant and reliable?
 3. How do the previously made statements connect to the current question, and what gaps remain?
 4. Are there any potential contradictions or nuances in the information that need to be addressed?
-5. What logical connections or inferences can be made from the available information?
+5. What factual information can be directly extracted from the provided context?
+6. Is the provided context relevant to the current question?
+If not, explain why.

 Provide your reflection in a clear, paragraph format.
-This reflection will not be part of the final output but will inform your statement generation.

 STEP 2: Statement Generation
-After your reflection, generate a list of statements based on the provided information.
+After your reflection, generate a list of statements based STRICTLY on the provided information.
 Each statement MUST:

+1. Be directly supported by explicit evidence from the given context.
+Do not make inferences or generalizations beyond what is directly stated in the evidence.
-1. Directly address the current question while contributing to the main research question.
+2. Address the current question while contributing to the main research question.
-2. Be explicitly and strongly supported by evidence from the given context or previous statements.
-3. Represent a single, verifiable claim or insight.
+3. Represent a single, verifiable claim that is explicitly mentioned in the context.
-4. Build upon or connect with previous statements when possible, creating a logical chain of reasoning.
+4. Use language that accurately reflects the certainty or uncertainty expressed in the source material.

+For each statement, provide:

+1. The statement text, formulated as a clear, concise claim that directly reflects the evidence.
+2. A list of evidence IDs that directly support the statement.
+Each piece of evidence must explicitly support the claim made.
+3. A support score between 0 and 1, indicating how directly the evidence supports the statement.
+Only include statements with a support score of 0.9 or higher.
+4. A brief explanation of how the evidence directly supports the statement, quoting relevant parts of the evidence.

 Critical requirements for each statement:
-1. EVIDENCE IS MANDATORY.
-Do not include any statement without strong evidential support.
+1. DIRECT EVIDENCE IS MANDATORY.
+Do not include any statement without explicit, direct support from the provided context.
-2. RELEVANCE IS CRUCIAL.
-Each statement must directly contribute to answering the current question and main research question.
+2. NO UNSUPPORTED INFERENCES.
+Do not make logical leaps or generalizations beyond what is directly stated in the evidence.
 3. ACCURACY IS NON-NEGOTIABLE.
-Ensure all statements are factually correct based on the provided information.
+Ensure all statements are factually correct and directly reflect the provided information.
-4. VERIFIABILITY IS KEY.
-Each statement should be clearly verifiable through the provided evidence.
+4. PRECISE LANGUAGE.
+Use language that accurately reflects the level of certainty or uncertainty expressed in the source material.
+5. RELEVANCE IS CRUCIAL.
+If the context is irrelevant to the current question, it's acceptable and even preferable to generate no statements.

-Generate as many statements as possible that meet ALL of these criteria.
-Quality is paramount - do not include any statement that fails to meet the requirements of strong evidence, relevance, accuracy, and verifiability.
-It is better to produce fewer high-quality statements than to include any that are poorly supported or irrelevant.
+Generate only statements that meet ALL of these criteria.
+It is far better to produce fewer, highly accurate statements or even no statements at all than to include any that are not directly supported by the evidence or are irrelevant to the question at hand.

+Here are examples to illustrate the level of precision and evidence-based statements we're looking for:

+Example 1:
+Context 1: "A 2022 study in Nature Climate Change found that Arctic sea ice extent has decreased by an average of 13.1% per decade since 1979 based on satellite observations."
+Context 2: "The National Snow and Ice Data Center reported that the Arctic sea ice extent in September 2022 was the 10th lowest in the satellite record, approximately 1.54 million square miles."

+Good statement: "Satellite data shows a declining trend in Arctic sea ice extent, with a 2022 Nature Climate Change study reporting an average decrease of 13.1% per decade since 1979, and the National Snow and Ice Data Center noting that September 2022 had the 10th lowest extent on record at approximately 1.54 million square miles."

+Borderline statement: "Arctic sea ice is disappearing at an accelerating rate, with recent data suggesting it may be completely gone within the next few decades, which will have catastrophic effects on global climate patterns."

+Example 2:
+Context 1: "A longitudinal study published in JAMA Psychiatry followed 1,037 individuals from birth to age 45 and found that those who reported chronic loneliness were 49% more likely to experience depression."
+Context 2: "The World Health Organization estimates that 280 million people worldwide suffer from depression, making it one of the leading causes of disability globally."

+Good statement: "Research indicates a potential link between chronic loneliness and depression, with a JAMA Psychiatry study finding a 49% higher likelihood of depression among chronically lonely individuals, while the WHO estimates that depression affects 280 million people worldwide."

+Borderline statement: "Loneliness is the primary cause of the global depression epidemic, affecting hundreds of millions of people, and addressing social isolation would solve most mental health issues worldwide."

+Example 3:
+Context 1: "A 2021 meta-analysis in the Journal of Clinical Medicine, reviewing 17 studies, found that mindfulness-based interventions were associated with a moderate reduction in anxiety symptoms compared to control groups."
+Context 2: "A randomized controlled trial published in JAMA Internal Medicine in 2023 with 430 participants showed that an 8-week mindfulness program resulted in a 20% greater reduction in anxiety scores compared to a stress management education program."

+Good statement: "Recent research suggests potential benefits of mindfulness for anxiety reduction, with a 2021 meta-analysis finding moderate symptom reduction compared to control groups, and a 2023 randomized controlled trial showing a 20% greater reduction in anxiety scores for mindfulness participants compared to those in a stress management program."

+Borderline statement: "Scientific studies have conclusively proven that mindfulness is the most effective treatment for anxiety disorders, outperforming all other therapeutic approaches and medications."

+These examples demonstrate:
+1. How to synthesize information from multiple sources while maintaining accuracy and avoiding overreach.
+2. The good statements carefully combine information from different sources, maintaining the specific context and limitations of each study.
+3. The borderline statements make broader claims that go beyond the evidence provided, overgeneralize findings, or make causal claims not supported by the given information.
+4. The importance of preserving the nuance and specificity of scientific findings when reporting on them.

+Use these examples as a guide for generating your own statements, always prioritizing accuracy, relevance, and direct evidence support.